mvolkmann/blog/src/prolog.md

 % output is E = d.
 ```

-The `member` function can also be used to iterate over the values in a list.
+The `member` predicate can also be used to iterate over the values in a list.
 or example, `member(X, [3, 7, 9])` will set `X`
 to each value in the list one at a time.